 During this “waiting period”…

-Your guaranteed issue life insurance policy will only provide coverage for accidental causes of death.
-And while this might not be the answer that you’re looking for, one nice thing about these “types” of life insurance policies is that they will typically return all monies paid by an insured to your beneficiary in the event that you die from a natural cause of death prior to the GRADED DEATH BENEFIT expiring.
+Your guaranteed issue life insurance policy will only cover accidental causes of death.
+While this might not be the answer that you’re looking for, one nice thing about these “types” of life insurance policies is that they will typically return all monies paid by an insured to your beneficiary if you die from a natural cause of death before the GRADED DEATH BENEFIT expiring.

 The reason why…

-Guaranteed issue life insurance policies contain a graded death benefit is because you will not be asked any medical questions during the application process.
-In fact, as long as you live in a state where these life insurance policies are offered, and you are a US citizen over the age of 50 (sometimes 45), you should be eligible.
+Guaranteed-issue life insurance policies contain a graded death benefit because you will not be asked any medical questions during the application process.
+You should be eligible as long as you live in a state where these life insurance policies are offered and you are a US citizen over 50 (sometimes 45).

 Which means that…

-Someone who is very seriously ill might decide to purchase one of these types of life insurance policies just days before they die from some kind of natural cause.
-In cases like these, the insurance companies would have no way of protecting themselves from such a financial loss, which is why they use a Graded Death Benefit as a way of ensuring that folks don’t try to purchase these types of life insurance policies at the last moment.
+Someone who is very seriously ill might decide to purchase one of these types of life insurance policies just days before they die from some natural cause.
+In cases like these, the insurance companies would have no way of protecting themselves from such a financial loss, which is why they use a Graded Death Benefit to ensure that folks don’t try to purchase these types of life insurance policies at the last moment.

-At IBUSA, we have found that people who take their time to review their options, ask questions, and seek out agents with experience working with a variety of pre-existing conditions tend to find the best life insurance policy.
-It’s crucial to work with an agent who has access to multiple insurance companies and doesn’t rely on a one-size-fits-all approach when it comes to challenging cases.
+At IBUSA, we have found that people who take their time to review their options, ask questions, and seek out agents with experience working with various pre-existing conditions tend to see the best life insurance policy.
+It’s crucial to work with an agent who has access to multiple insurance companies and doesn’t rely on a one-size-fits-all approach to challenging cases.

-Luckily, this is exactly what you’ll find at IBUSA!
+Luckily, this is precisely what you’ll find at IBUSA!

 i need help my son has ALS i want to insure him